 Simone Biles out of Tokyo Olympics gymnastics team final

-Simone Biles appeared to injure herself after slipping trying to land during her vault attempt
+USA Gymnastics said Biles dropped out over a 'medical issue' while the broadcast initially reported a 'mental health issue'

-Simone Biles pulled out of the entire team finals at the Tokyo Olympics on Tuesday after appearing to injure herself during her vault attempt.
+Simone Biles pulled out of the entire team finals at the Tokyo Olympics on Tuesday after slipping during her vault attempt.

-Biles appeared to slip and nearly landed on her knees trying to land her planned Amanar vault.
+The superstar American gymnast appeared to slip and nearly landed on her knees trying to land her planned Amanar vault.
 She finished with a 13.766 score and was seen talking with trainers after the attempt.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM